stzanakis/api-harvester/README.md

 **API-HARVESTER**

 A tool for harvesting data from an api
-Very generic implementation that could workfor some cases that accept an offset and limit query parameters.
+Very generic implementation that could work for some cases that accept an offset and limit query parameters.

 **Usage**